Skip to main content Skip to footer

 • have a set of values and behaviours that all staff are expected to comply with – all candidates are expected to demonstrate these attributes as part of the recruitment selection process

-• have our Equality, Diversity and Inclusion, Solving Problems At Work, and Freedom to Speak Up policies which provide a platform for colleagues to raise concerns about poor working practices
+• have our Equality, Diversity and Inclusion, Solving Problems At Work, Wellbeing, and Freedom to Speak Up policies, which provide a platform for colleagues to raise concerns about poor working practices or concerns about the working environment

 • regularly review and track progress on promoting and supporting diversity and inclusion, both as an employer and service provider